Real-Time Data Exchange (RTDE) Guide

 Additional Resources

-Reference implementation for RTDE protocol is available in GitHub repository.
-API documentation of the Python library is available on RTDE Client Python Module page
+Reference implementation for the RTDE protocol is available in the GitHub repository.
+API documentation for the Python library is available on the RTDE Client Python Module page

 Field Names and Associated Types